whosonfirst/go-webhookd/README.md

 ### Chicken

 The `Chicken` transformation will convert every word in your message to 🐔 using the [go-chicken](https://github.com/thisisaaronland/go-chicken) package.
-If this seems silly that's because it is.
-It's also more fun that yet-another boring _"make all the words upper-cased"_ example.
 It is defined as a URI string in the form of:

 ```
 chicken://{LANGUAGE}?clucking={CLUCKING}